Welding-education-and-training:

 Journals

 Start with our Practical Welding Letter that you can get at no cost by Subscription.
-It is a monthly e-newsletter coming to you at no effort, with lot of information for your professional improvement.
+It is a monthly e-newsletter coming to you with no effort, with lots of information for your professional improvement.

 The Welding Journal is the Reference publication for the whole profession.
 For more information click on AWS WJ.